 & Make Yourself a Better Woodworker

-Semester 1 assumes nothing and will take a small kit of tools and walk the woodworker through all the fundamental skills to build furniture.
+Semester 1 is an introductory hand tool woodworking online course and assumes no prior woodworking experience.
+It will take a small kit of tools and walk the woodworker through all the fundamental skills to build furniture.
 Each lesson lays out a technique, provides practice exercises, then applies that technique in a simple shop project.